GkIgor/bug-guards-v17/README.md

     Token --> no

-    yes --> Home: If token is valid,\n redirect a HomeComponent no --> AuthComponent
+    yes --> Home: If token is valid,\n redirect a HomeComponent.\n\n Press F5 or CTRL + R for view bug no --> AuthComponent

     AuthComponent --> Guard